hairizuanbinnoorazman/blog/content/posts/20210630_notesForAppsForEnterprise.md

 ## Deployment

-Ideally, if we're the users of these third party apps, we wouldn't want to build up the deployment artifacts on our own while trying to deploy these apps.
-There are various aspects that we need to consider when building such artifacts (e.g. dependencies required, security requirements, configuration/initialization files to be created)
+Ideally, if we're the users of these apps, we wouldn't want to build up the deployment artifacts on our own while trying to deploy them.
+There are too many aspects that they would need to consider when building such artifacts (e.g. dependencies required, security requirements, configuration/initialization files to be created) and if users are expected to think of these concerns, that would be make it harder for them to adopt into their companies.
+(Unless there is a strong compelling reason to use them)

-With that, if we are to be the builders of these third party apps that are aimed to be deployed at client infrastructures, we would need to be in charge of building such artifacts.
-The unfortunate thing is, we won't know what is the
+With that, if we are to be the builders of these apps that are aimed to be deployed at client infrastructures, it would be ideal for usto be in charge of building such artifacts.
+The unfortunate thing is, we won't know what is the target platforms users of these application would be using.
+They could be using plain old bare metal servers or virtual machines.
+They could go slightly fancy and be using Kubernetes or other container based deployment platforms.

+Here are some examples of types of artifacts one may think to provide:

 - Docker images
 - Helm chart